 This information is part of the Modelica Standard Library maintained by the Modelica Association.

-This example shows the two different ways how force laws can be utilized:
+This example shows the two different ways how force laws

 - In the left system a body is attached via a prismatic

 joint to the world frame.
 The prismatic joint has two

 1-dimensional translational flanges (called "support" and "axis")

 that allows to connect elements from the Modelica.Mechanics.Translational

 library between the support and the axis connector.
 The effect is